 Michael Bracy Co-Founder and Policy Consultant | bio | michael<at>futureofmusic.org

 Future of Music Coalition

 Washington, DC 20009

-Casey Rae is VP for Policy and Education at Future of Music Coalition.
-He is also a musician, recording engineer, educator and journalist.
+Casey Rae is the Chief Executive Officer of the Future of Music Coalition.
+He is also a musician, recording engineer, educator and author.
 Casey regularly speaks on issues such as emerging business models, creators' rights, technology policy and intellectual property at major conferences, universities and in the media.
-He has testified before Congress on artist issues and routinely engages leaders in the music, cultural and technology sectors to build bridges and bolster engagement in key policy conversations.
+He has testified before Congress on artist issues and routinely engages leaders in the broader creative community to build bridges and foster engagement in policy conversations.
 Casey has written dozens of articles on the impact of technology on the creative community in scholarly journals and other publications, and is a regular commentator on the impact of technology on creators in media outlets such as NPR, Washington Post, New York Times, Politico, Billboard, L.A.
 Times, Gizmodo, The Hill, Ars Technica, Sirius XM Radio and more.
 Casey is an adjunct professor at Georgetown University, and also serves on the Board of Directors of the National Alliance for Media Arts and Culture.
 He is the principal of Heru.us, a media, technology and policy consultancy.
 In his "spare time," he runs the DC-based label Lux Eterna Records and publishes The Contrarian Media.